zhangerjun/ML-basic-algorithms/README.md

 ## Summary
-Algorithms list:

-1. k-means;
-2. Gradient Descending Algorithm
-3. Multi-core computation
 ## Introduction
+*Motivation*

+1. k-means: I have some data, I want to explore them and try to look for some potential models behind it.
+2. Gradient Descending Algorithm: With complex loss function, can I find some solutions quickly?
+3. Multi-core computation: With large dataset, machine learning takes long time to run.
+If I could take advantage of my multi-core computer, that will save a lot of time.
 ## Method
 1. k means algorithm;
 2. Gradient Descending Algorithm